Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Seogi Kang.
 Much of our analysis was inspired by the course material prepared for the Society of Exploration Geophysics Distinguished Instructor Short Course (DISC) in 2017 for which Seogi was a co-instructor.
 The authors are also grateful to the SimPEG community for contributions and continued maintenance of the code-base.

+We are grateful to Dr. Michael Wilt for his review and constructive commentary which greatly improved our manuscript.